Welcome to Aberlady Open Studios

 Painting

 Julie is an award-winning artist and visual storyteller whose work draws on imagination, memory, and lived experience.
-She reveals the extraordinary within the ordinary, creating evocative narratives that engage both visible and unseen worlds.
+She reveals the extraordinary within the ordinary, creating narratives that engage both visible and unseen worlds.
 Her paintings explore themes of wonder and hope, balancing personal intimacy with universal resonance.
 Each work invites stillness and reflection, expressing her deep connection to nature and solidarity with all living things.
 Julie’s work is held in private collections and has been widely exhibited, including the John Ruskin Awards, Lynn Painter-Stainers Prize, Trinity Buoy Wharf Drawing Exhibition, and all four Scottish exhibiting societies.
 She completed a large-scale permanent public commission and was selected for the inaugural Scottish Landscape Awards.

 Kate Millbank hanging birds decorations